 Wrapping things up on how to install WordPress locally on XAMPP

-Once you learn how to install XAMPP and WordPress the first time, you can quickly spin up new testing sites whenever needed.
+Once you learn how to install XAMPP for the first time, you can quickly spin up new test sites whenever needed.

 👉 If you’re interested in some other ways to create local WordPress development sites, we also have a lot of other useful guides: